 3D Matte Painting

 Although the video perhaps looks like 3d scanned like this, or this, I actually modeled all the object by hand with using a basic technique called “3D matte painting”.
-I simply projected the photos taken by Josh Wool to the whole scene, and modeled an object so that its perspective bends weirdly against a rule of thumb.
+I simply projected the photos taken by Josh Wool to the whole scene and modeled an object so that its perspective bends weirdly against a rule of thumb.
 I used Cinema4D and X-particles plugin for modeling, and Photoshop for decomposing into layers.
-(Just applied the “content aware fill” for backside of the layer lol) FYI, I inspired by reverse perspective paintings, Felice Varini’s works, and some topological shape like Calabi-yau manifold.
+(Just applied the “content aware fill” for the backside of the layer lol) FYI, I inspired by reverse perspective paintings, Felice Varini’s works, and some topological shape like Calabi-yau manifold.